HVAC Certification: Why It's Important and How to Get It

 To become a Master Specialist, a tech must already be HVAC certified and have a minimum of three years of experience.
 The Master Specialist certification process includes an exam which is both a closed-book test and a demonstration of hands-on skills.
 There are many Master Specialist areas focused on various HVAC-related disciplines, including refrigeration, residential heat pumps, duct leak testing, and more.

-* Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook.
-Some careers listed may be part of a combined occupation profile (visited December 15, 2023).
+* Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook (visited November 6, 2024).